The operating environment and importance of the sawmill industry and the forest industry in the national economy.

 The importance of the sawmill industry

+Finnish sawmills are a vital player within the Finnish bio-economy.
 On the top of sawn softwood, the mills produce high quality raw material for the pulp- and paper industries.
 The long fibre structure of softwood sawmill chips guarantee excellen strengths properties for the pulp, which offers a competitice advantage to packaging applications, compared to eg. Latin American hardwood pulps.
 In addition, the sawmills produce bark, which is mainly used as biofuel for generating process heat for the sawmill.
 The dust, produced by the mills, is partly sold as raw material for the pulpmills, wood based panel mills and, mainly as biofuel to the combined heat and power plants.

 The mills buy one third of the annual roundwood volume and pay two thirds of the forest owners’ stumpage income.
 The profitability of Finnish forestry leans on successful sawmill industry.

 The sawmill industry employes 4000 employees directly and about 20 000, indirectly.

 ”Finland had been still in the early 1800’s “The beggar of Europe”, one of the poorest countries in the whole continent.
 Even in the early 1900s Finland was in the poorer half of Europe.
 The industrialization and modernization process led by the forest industries resulted in visible results in relatively short time.; Finland became one of the wealthier countries in Europe and even in the World during the second half of the century.
 Sawmilling was a major front runner and contributor in this process.”

 The smallest sawmills are entrepreneur-owned immovable or mobile circular- or bandsaws.
 The annual outputs vary typically between hundreds and thousands of cubic meters.
 Many mills have focused on sawing logs of local forest owners on a rental basis, some market their products locally and in small scale, special products to the export markets.

 Independent sawmill industry